Donzell McDonald

-Donzell McDonald (born February 20, 1975) is a former outfielder who played parts of two seasons in Major League Baseball from 2001 to 2002.
+Donzell McDonald (born February 20, 1975) is an American former outfielder who played parts of two seasons in Major League Baseball from 2001 to 2002.

 Early life

 Born in Long Beach, California, McDonald grew up in Fort Collins, Colorado.
 He attended Cherry Creek High School, then went on to Trinidad Community College and later moved to Yavapai College with coach Nino Giarratano.

 Professional career

 Donzell was drafted by the New York Yankees in the 22nd round, 618th overall, in the 1995 Major League Baseball draft.
 The switch hitting center fielder was known for his speed; twice he stole over 50 bases in the minor leagues, and six times stole more than 30.